When will this award be paid?

-The award is intended to be used for living expenses during the duration of the project period (approximately 8-10 weeks) and will be paid monthly on a stipendiary basis in conjunction with your academic department rules, subject to standard stipendiary withholding.
-Successful applicants must be eligible to be paid on this basis.
+The award is intended to be used for living expenses during the duration of the project period (approximately 8-10 weeks) and will be paid in one lump sum in early June in conjunction with your academic department rules, subject to standard stipendiary withholding.

 I know I have to work with an established cultural institution.
 Can my supervisory contact be a professor, at a university?